PJendritza/MultiAreaOptoMarmo/README.md

 -	‘R’ software environment (version 4.0.4)

 ## Installation guide
 No installation required.
+Download the data from https://doi.org/10.5281/zenodo.5877753 into the "data" folder.
 All code should run in <1min.

 ## Instructions and demo
 Running the scripts named “Fig” will produce the corresponding figure from the manuscript.